 Definition: This component is subject to site interpretation but generally describes the highest level physical designation of an institution, medical center or enterprise.
 It is the most general person location designation.

-See Section 2A.2.33, “” for discussion of data type.
+See Section 2A.2.33, “HD - hierarchic designator” for discussion of data type.

 Note: When the HD data type is used in a given segment as a component of a field of another data type, User-defined Table 0300 - Namespace ID (referenced by the first sub-component of the HD component) may be redefined (given a different user-defined table number and name) by the technical committee responsible for that segment.